MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 Outside of the software industry, a dead man’s switch is a switch that is automatically triggered if a human operator becomes incapacitated.
 In Splunk, we can use the same logic to trigger an alert if we don't see data for a period of time.
 This can be very useful for things like detecting if a cron job or scheduled action is meant to be taken, but isn't for some reason.

 For example, you may have a MySQL backup script that is sending a log to Splunk every time it starts and completes backing up a database.
-You could create an alert which says "If I don't see a log for database backup competition in the last 24 hours, send me an alert".
+You could create an alert which says "If I don't see a log for database backup completion in the last 24 hours, send me an alert".

 ## Scenario